urbanware-org/vicecity/README.md

 There are two flavors of the color scheme:

 *   **Default**<br>By default the color for the comments is fuchsia.
 On one hand to make them clearly recognizable and on the other hand because it is a typical 80's hi-viz color.
+However, comment blocks look terrible this way.
 *   **Dark Gray**<br>Same as default, with dark gray comments instead.

 [Top](#vice-city-color-scheme)